hakavlad/nohang/README.md

 1. Memory levels to respond to as an OOM threat
 2. The frequency of checking the level of available memory (and CPU usage)
 3. The prevention of killing innocent victims
-4. Impact on the badness of processes via matching their names and cmdlines with regular expressions
+4. Impact on the badness of processes via matching their names, cmdlines and UIDs with regular expressions
 5. The execution of a specific command instead of sending the SIGTERM signal
 6. GUI notifications:
    - results of preventing OOM